10 Crucial Elements for Website Credibility

-BJ Fogg , a leading expert on online credibility defined it as such:
+BJ Fogg , behavior scientist at Stanford University and leading expert on website credibility, defined it as such:

 He also makes two important points regarding credibility:

-- It is a perceived quality.
+- It's a perceived quality.
 It doesn’t reside in any object, person or a piece of information.

 - Visitors notice something (Prominence) and,

 Therefore, to be seen as credible, your website must display certain elements users are likely to interpret as such.
 Here are the most crucial ones:

 It’s not a secret that we judge businesses by their websites.
 The better the design, the more credible the business seems to be.

 In a study conducted by the University of Melbourne ,researchers discovered that shoppers perceive visually attractive online presences more trustworthy.
 As the study author, Dr. Brent Coker, points out: “With websites becoming increasingly attractive and including more trimmings, this creates a greater feeling of trustworthiness and professionalism in online consumers.”

 Looking for better customer relationships?